gtech-mulearn/IEEE-LAUNCHPAD/profiles.md

 ##### SECRETARY, IEEE PES SBC CEA
 - **Responsibilities:**
   - Ensured active participation of IEEE members in various IEEE events.
-  - Authored over 20 detailed reports on conducted events.
+  - Made over 20 detailed reports of events.
+Budget preparation, presentations and event hosting skills was also exhibited and developed.

 #### Networking:

-- explain your networking skills and how you plan to engage with the Top 100 community.
-Outline how you will influence and lead others in your respective field.
+In my pursuit to be an active participant in the Top 100 community, I plan to leverage my skills in coordination, teamwork, and excellent verbal communication to engage effectively with fellow members.
+My experiences in hosting and participating in over 40 technical and networking events during my undergraduate education have honed my ability to work with diverse teams and enhance group dynamics.

+I believe my role in this esteemed community would be twofold: to influence through active participation and to lead by example in initiatives that resonate with our collective goals.
+Here’s how I envision my contribution:

 #### Career Plan: